bhisaac/5eFP/5eFP-SRD.md

 ### Elemental Disciplines

+The elemental disciplines are presented in alphabetical order.

 ### Elemental Attunement (Action, Encounter, Ki)

 You briefly control elemental forces nearby, causing one of the following effects of your choice: